By Jenny Beechener

 A unique virtual roundtable hosted by ICAO, ATCA and the SESAR Joint Undertaking brought key high altitude stakeholders together to discuss operational concepts on 9 December 2020.
 FAA Chief Scientist Steve Bradford said ICAO is central to achieving a global concept.
 “The goal is an ecosystem that enables vehicles to fly closer together, increases capacity with equitable access.
 Programmes like ETM and ECHO are necessary to ensure we provide capacity balancing.”
 Developing the correct architecture is key to optimising high altitude airspace where “it is not feasible for the FAA to provide air traffic services to an unlimited altitude”.

-Michelle Caddy, FAA Class E Traffic Management (ETM) Programme Manager
+Michelle Cady, FAA Class E Traffic Management (ETM) Programme Manager

 The airspace above FL600 (60,000 ft) is occupied by military, supersonic, fixed wings and balloons, operating in different ways.
 The mix of unmanned vehicles, piloted vehicles, fast movers and slow movers calls for a management model that provides flexibility for all these operations.
 Transition between lower and higher airspace is expected to be supported by a ‘flexible floor’ concept developed by the international partners.